psf/bylaws/bylaws.md

-employment or a corporate acquisition, then, unless otherwise agreed between the co-affiliated members, the longest-serving member(s) of the Board of Directors sharing that affiliation must resign before the next election of at-large members to bring the total number of co-affiliated directors below the limit.
+employment or a corporate acquisition, then, unless otherwise agreed between the co-affiliated members, the longest-serving member(s) of the Board of Directors sharing that affiliation must resign before the next meeting of the Board of Directors to bring the total number of co-affiliated directors below the limit.

 A person who would bring the Board of Directors above the limit on